 Assault Gunners HD Edition also has a survival mode that has you fending off wave after wave of enemy units.
 Personally, I wasn’t a big fan of this mode as I managed to get to wave 35 within 35 minutes yet around wave 20 I was hoping the enemy would kill me as I wanted to move on!
 The enemies were too easy and it was simply a case of hitting the fire button and moving to the next level – until wave 36 which had me surrounded by machines a lot stronger than me and I instantly lost all of my health within seconds.
 It’s a decent enough mode but it takes a long time before any challenge is introduced.

 Graphically, Assault Gunners HD Edition isn’t bad – it’s not your usual PS3>PS4 style remaster but it’s a good PS Vita to the PS4 version.
 If I look back at other games that have made this transition such as Tokyo Xanadu and Akiba’S trip then I can see the similarities, the textures are less detailed than a native PS4 game, yet they are still clean and pristine and look pretty good in full screen on a big TV with no blockiness or oversized text.
-I see a lot of people compare them to PS2 graphics but I think that’s a little unfair – they do look like PS4 graphics at the full 1080p in 60fps, but you can tell they were originally a handheld game.
+I see a lot of people compare them to PS2 graphics but I think that’s a little unfair – they do look like PS4 graphics at the full 1080p in 60fps, but you can tell they were originally handheld games.
 Sound-wise the music is really fitting – it pumps you up and matches the action on screen.
 All the vocal audio is Japanese with English subtitles, but you do have the choice of changing the narrator’s voice, albeit another Japanese voice.